lunixbochs/meta/README.markdown

   * hardlink: searches directories and suggests identical files to hardlink
   * macbinary: extracts a .zip, preserving __MACOSX resource forks as MacBinary files
   * permute: builds chains of similar characters and permutes possible combinations.
+  * pidrun: run an executable with a specified PID
   * shotgun: quickly and intelligently converts input to several formats
   * tvsort: tries to automatically sort tv shows into an existing folder structure